 Use of autologous platelet-rich plasma to treat muscle strain injuries

-One article on PainSci cites Hammond 2009: Does Platelet-Rich Plasma Injection Work?
+One page on PainSci cites Hammond 2009: Does Platelet-Rich Plasma Injection Work?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.